Teknologforeningen/www.teknologforeningen.fi/README.md

 ### TÄFFÄ API

-TäffäAPI or as it is referred to in code, taffaAPI is a is a class for easy access to the taffa API located at http://api.teknolog.fi/taffa/
+TäffäAPI or as it is referred to in code, TaffaAPI is a class for easy access to the taffa API located at http://api.teknolog.fi/taffa/